Jaguar (Insurgent Comix)

-The Jaguar is a fictional character, a comic book superheroine created by artist Laura Molina and published under her privately owned Insurgent Comix imprint.
+The Jaguar is a comic book superheroine created by artist Laura Molina and published under her privately owned Insurgent Comix imprint.
 The character, created in response to California's 1994 passage of proposition 187, made her first appearance in Cihualyaomiquiz, The Jaguar #1 (1996).

 The Jaguar's secret identity is that of Linda Rivera, an East Los Angeles law student.
 Linda lives in an alternate timeline in which proposition 187 has transformed California in to a police state ruled by right-wing fundamentalist groups, which enact the removal of equal employment and affirmative action policies.
 People of color are consistently denied civil rights while racist hate groups are allowed to proliferate throughout the state.
 Tired of seeing her people persecuted, Rivera dons the mantle of Cihualyaomiquiz, a term from the Aztec language translated as "Woman ready to die in battle" and becomes a vigilante known as the Jaguar.
 She is assisted by local activists groups and makes use of her fighting ability, detective skills and knowledge of the law in her pursuit of social justice.